Jule Gilfillan

 follow:

-Jule Gilfillan is an award-winning producer for OPB's Science and Environment series “Oregon Field Guide.”
-Since coming to OPB in 2010, she has received a Society of Professional Journalists award, more than a dozen Northwest Emmys and a Gracie Award from the Alliance for Women in Media.
+Jule Gilfillan is a writer and producer for OPB's science and environment series “Oregon Field Guide.”
+Since coming to OPB in 2010, she has received many honors, including Society of Professional Journalists awards, more than a dozen Northwest Emmys and a Gracie from the Alliance for Women in Media.

-Jule was born and raised in Oregon and is an enthusiastic music lover, hiker and skier.
+Jule was born and raised in Oregon.
+She enjoys learning languages (Mandarin, French, Spanish) and is an enthusiastic music lover, hiker and skier.

 Latest Stories